semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 The ORCID website has lots of relevant resources: https://orcid.org

+Presentations:

+- See the materials from the most recent [ORCID events](https://orcid.org/about/events)

 Short articles / blogs:

 - [Six Ways to Make Your ORCID iD Work for You!](http://orcid.org/blog/2017/08/10/six-ways-make-your-orcid-id-work-you)